saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 If we apply this to our sample of eight monthly returns, we then obtain a table in which not only the mean and volatility have increased, but also the Sharpe ratio.

-This is easy to understand, since we annualized the mean by multiplying it by 12, while we annualized the volatility by multiplying it with the square root of 12.
+This is easy to understand, since we annualized the mean by multiplying it with 12, while we annualized the volatility by multiplying it with the square root of 12.
 The Sharpe ratio, being the ratio of both, thus increases with a factor equal to the square root of 12.

 ***